Yor Anei: College

 Stats are updated as of March 4, 2023.

+Professional career

+Motor City Cruise (2023)

+After going undrafted in the 2023 NBA draft, Anei joined the Wisconsin Herd on October 30, 2023, but was waived on November 11.
+On December 13, he joined the Motor City Cruise, but was waived four days later.

+Raptors 905 (2024)

+On February 10, 2024, Anei joined Raptors 905, but was waived on February 20.

+Westchester Knicks (2024)

+On February 22, 2024, Anei joined the Westchester Knicks, but was waived on March 2.

+Wisconsin Herd (2024)

+On March 8, 2024, Anei joined the Wisconsin Herd.

+On September 25, 2024, Anei signed with House of Talent Spurs of the BNXT League, but never played for them.
+On October 28, he re-joined the Herd.
+However, he was waived on December 28.

 Personal life

-Anei's mother, Kathleen Akot was a South Sudanese refugee when she fled to the United States to leave the war-torn South Sudan, where she went to Overland Park and gave birth to Anei.
+Anei's mother, Kathleen Akot was a South Sudanese refugee when she fled to the United States to leave the war-torn South Sudan.
+She moved to Overland Park, where she then gave birth to Anei.
 His mother had to work long and late shifts to support her and Anei.
-So in 2017, Anei was legally adopted by the parents of his high school teammate, Christian Bishop, the bishops were able to help Anei achieve his academic and athletic goals and supported him for his senior year.
+So in 2017, Anei was legally adopted by the parents of his high school teammate, Christian Bishop.
+The Bishops were able to help Anei achieve his academic and athletic goals and supported him for his senior year.

 Anei lost his right index and middle fingers in a blender accident as a young kid.